 George Town is served by 3 schools, including 1 primary, 2 combined.
 The average ICSEA score is 905, which is below the national average of 1,000.
 Public transport access includes 5 bus stops.

-From an investment perspective, George Town offers a gross rental yield of 5.1%, rated as high yield.
-Property prices sit below the state median ($430K/$750K), suggesting a potential value opportunity.
+From an investment perspective, George Town shows a gross rental yield of approximately 5.7%, rated as high yield.
+Property prices sit below the state median ($430K/$750K), which can point to relative value.
 The price-to-income ratio of 9.2x is considered moderate.
 House prices have moved +11.7% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.